Mac (computer): Hardware

-Apple outsources the production of its hardware to Asian manufacturers like Foxconn and Pegatron.
-As a highly vertically integrated company developing its own operating system and chips, it has tight control over all aspects of its products and deep integration between hardware and software.
+Apple outsources the production of its hardware to manufacturers such as Foxconn and Pegatron, with most assembly historically taking place in Asia.
+In February 2026, Apple announced that it would begin producing Mac minis at an expanded manufacturing site in Houston, Texas, later that year, while continuing large-scale production in Asia.
+As a vertically integrated company developing its own operating system and chips, it has control over all aspects of its products and integration between hardware and software.

 All Macs in production use ARM-based Apple silicon processors and have been praised for their performance and power efficiency.
 They can run Intel apps through the Rosetta 2 translation layer, and iOS and iPadOS apps distributed via the App Store.
 They can also run ARM-based virtual machines (including Windows on Arm) using hypervisor software such as VMware Fusion or Parallels Desktop.
-These Mac models come equipped with high-speed Thunderbolt 4 or USB 4 connectivity, with speeds up to 40 Gbit/s.
+Depending on the model, current Macs provide USB4 and Thunderbolt 4 or Thunderbolt 5 connectivity; supported Thunderbolt 5 models reach transfer rates of up to 120 Gbit/s.
 Apple silicon Macs have custom integrated graphics rather than graphics cards.
 MacBooks are recharged with either USB-C or MagSafe connectors, depending on the model.

 Apple sells accessories for the Mac, including the Studio Display and Pro Display XDR external monitors, the AirPods line of wireless headphones, and keyboards and mice such as the Magic Keyboard, Magic Trackpad, and Magic Mouse.